-After dashes, I could add some grammatical structures and other phrases which may precede or succeed concerted effort.
-Moreover, I could add similar phrases which contain the word concerted after the + symbol:
+After dashes, I would add some grammatical structures and other phrases which may precede or succeed concerted effort.
+Moreover, I would add similar phrases which contain the word concerted after a + symbol:

 The most vital stage is to add personalised sentences after a star (*).
 By personalised, I mean sentences that represent genuine life experiences, your current situation or personal opinions.

 Inevitably, there may not be an appropriate opportunity to use these personalised sentences in your CPE speaking exam.
 However, the point is to make sure you can effortlessly retrieve the target collocation (concerted effort) and surrounding structures.